Phishing kits rarely sit on one clean hostname anymore. The whole point is to keep moving.

 • temporary gaps in block coverage

-• resilience after complaints or takedowns
+• recovery after complaints or takedowns

 • *.vercel.app